3DPrintDemon/CanBus_Troubleshooting/README.md

 [<img width="171" alt="kofi_s_tag_dark" src="https://github.com/user-attachments/assets/3b8ae7e8-2130-4b90-8650-941f938ca196">](https://ko-fi.com/3dprintdemon)

 I hope this guide will help you cure any Canbus woes you might be having.
-If you feel is valueable information please conisder supporting my efforts.
+If you feel this is valueable information please conisder supporting my efforts.
 Don't forget if you like & use this project you can buy me a beer/coffee to say thanks. https://ko-fi.com/3dprintdemon

 Canbus networks are awesome recent additions to modern 3D printers, but they're are extremely complex & finicky things to setup & maintain.
 They're even more difficult to fault find without advanced knowledge!